kiboschool/course-pm-and-design/src/lessons/managing-products.md

 ## **Learning Outcomes**

 After completing this lesson, you will be able to:
-- Describe basics of agile software development and understand iterative software development
+- Describe the basics of agile software development and understand iterative software development
 - Understand product metrics, and define actionable metrics
 - Create a clear and concise pitch for a new software product